microsoft/prose/documentation/prose/tutorial.md

 What about the specification, then?
 An input-output example that we provided drastically restricts the search space size.
-For instance, the input string `"PROSE Rocks"` is 11 characters long, hence any absolute position extraction logic `AbsolutePosition(in, k)` with $k > 12$ or $k < -11$ cannot be consistent with the spec.
+For instance, the input string `"PROSE Rocks"` is 11 characters long, hence any absolute position extraction logic `AbsolutePosition(inp, k)` with $k > 12$ or $k < -11$ cannot be consistent with the spec.
 What we just did was backwards reasoning over the DSL structure: we deduced a constraint on `k` in a desired program from a constraint on the entire program.
 To do that, we essentially *inverted the semantics of `AbsolutePosition`*, deducing its inputs (or their properties) given the output.
 In PROSE, such a procedure is called a *witness function*, and it is a surprisingly simple way to specify immensely powerful hints for the learning process.